cdelorme/system-setup/linux/debian/wheezy/template/documentation.md

 Once that has been set you will need to use `ssh -p ####` to access your server, and anyone attempting to reach Port 22 will be denied.
 Obfuscation is a very effective security precaution, and at the very least will reduce your logged denied login attempts.

-Be sure to `sudo service ssh restart` for the changes to take affect.
+Be sure to `service ssh restart` for the changes to take affect.

 **IPTables:**